msfs11/itsm/HR/Onboarding.md

 - Rules how to interact inside the team

 ## Buddy
-To make adoption process easy, it's possible to assign a buddy, he can be responsible for:
+To make adaptation process easy, it's possible to assign a buddy, he can be responsible for:
-- social adoption - to introduce new employee to other company members
+- social adaptation - to introduce new employee to other company members
 - to help with non-work questions, like how to make an appointment or where to get lunch.

 ## Employee
 New employee himself should
 - show responsibility and discipline
-- follow adoption plan
+- follow adaptation plan

 - It's also possible to propose a plan for himself.
 - To be proactive in searching resources.

-# Adoption meeting
+# adaptation meeting
 HR should make an appointment for the following:
 - management introduction
 - organization structure